United Democratic Front (Kerala): United Democratic Front (1979 – present)

 The United Democratic Front (UDF) was formed just before 1980 assembly election.
-In elections, the Front was defeated by the Communist Party of India (Marxist)-led Left Democratic Front.
+In elections, the Front was defeated by the Communist Party of India (Marxist)–led Left Democratic Front.
 However, the fall of the first Left Democratic Front ministry resulted in the 6th President's Rule in Kerala (1981).

 United Democratic Front first came into power in Kerala in 1981 under K. Karunakaran.
-It led the Government of Kerala in 1982–87 (K. Karunakaran), 1991–96 (K. Karunakaran and A. K. Antony), 2001–06 (A. K. Antony and Oommen Chandy), and 2011–16 (Oommen Chandy).
-The alliance currently serves as the opposition in the Kerala Assembly.
+It led the Government of Kerala in 1982–87 (K. Karunakaran), 1991–96 (K. Karunakaran and A. K. Antony), 2001–06 (A. K. Antony and Oommen Chandy), and 2011–16 (Oommen Chandy) and 2026-present (V. D. Satheesan).
+The alliance currently serves as the ruling alliance in the Kerala Assembly.